-District vans are to be used for approved travel.
+District vans are to be used for approved travel only and may not be used for personal use.
 In the event a van is unavailable, travel reimbursement must be pre-approved by the principal.
+Vans may not be driven by non-employees.
+Employees using a van MUST complete the mileage record form including date, mileage, and purpose of trip.